ivan-davy/XGD-MLC/README.md

 ## What does it do?
 XGD-MLC software uses scikit-learn ML-algorithms, enabling it to predict:
-* Are radioactive source signatures (energy peaks) present in a given gamma-spectrum or not;
+* Are radioactive source signatures (energy peaks) present in a given gamma-spectrum;
 * If there are peaks present, what gamma emmitters (isotopes) caused them;
-* Gives a rough prediction of detected isotopes' decay rate (activity).
+* Detected isotopes' approximate decay rate (activity).

-## Xenon Gamma-Detector?
-Gamma-spectra?
-What does all of this mean, briefly?
+## What does all of this mean, briefly?
 **Gamma-rays (gamma-quanta)** are basically deadly, very high-energy *photons* (yes, the ones that your eyes absorb right now to make you able to read all of this).
 An enourmous variety of different devices exist that are capable of detecting such hard-hitting particles, all created for their own scientific goal.
 One of such detectors is a **Xenon Gamma-Spectrometer**, developed by department №7 of Moscow's **NRNU MEPhI** (below I'll leave a link to my uni's paper thouroughly describing it, if you are interested in how this piece of machinery operates).

 In its "raw" state, gamma-spectrum is just a sequence of X and Y values, binary-encoded to a *.sps* file with additional useful data regarding the specifics of how it was recorded (distance from the detector's body to the radioactive source, live/actual spectrum recording time, etc -- *more details below*).
-It is basically a histogram, where X-values correspond to ADC's channels (which transforms analog signal from the detector to a digital form), and Y-values are quantities of gamma-ray registrations in a given ADC channel.
+It is basically a histogram, where X-values are proportional to energy and correspond to ADC's channels (it transforms analog signal from the detector to a digital form), and Y-values are quantities of gamma-ray registrations in a given ADC channel.
 To give this histogram physical meaning, it first has to be calibrated.
-This process streches and displaces the histogram in such a way that allows to present X-values as keV's (as energy).
+This process streches and displaces the histogram in such a way that allows to present X-values as keV's.
 This action of resizing the X-axis makes bins hard to work with -- so they are standartized (rebinned: [0, 1, 2, 3...]) and divided by live spectra acquisition time, transforming the Y-values from counts to count rates.

 ## Why would this be useful to anyone?
 A valid energy spectra of an object or environment can be used to make conclusions about the presence of gamma-emitting nuclei, which makes their analisys useful for: